Bill

 AI Summary

-This bill, concerning shoreline stabilization in Maryland, aims to promote the use of "living shorelines," which are projects that use natural materials like plants, oyster reefs, and submerged aquatic vegetation to absorb the impact of storms and waves, thereby preventing erosion.
-It also defines "nonstructural shoreline stabilization measures" as erosion control methods dominated by tidal wetland vegetation designed to preserve the natural shoreline.
-The bill clarifies that these measures, including living shorelines, are generally preferred for shoreline stabilization projects, especially in areas not designated for structural stabilization by the Department of the Environment.
-However, it allows for waivers from these requirements if a property owner can demonstrate that living shorelines or nonstructural measures are not feasible for their property, such as in areas with excessive erosion or heavy tides.
-To facilitate this waiver process, the Department of the Environment is required to adopt regulations that include a waiver process, conduct site visits within 45 days of a waiver request, and notify local soil conservation districts for their recommendations.
-Furthermore, the Department will develop a scoring system to evaluate waiver requests, outlining the factors considered, their weight, and the minimum score needed to demonstrate infeasibility, though the Department retains discretion to grant waivers even if a project doesn't meet the minimum score.
-The bill also mandates stakeholder engagement to address challenges in medium- and high-energy environments and improve transparency in the waiver process, with a reporting requirement to legislative committees by December 1, 2026.
+This bill, concerning shoreline stabilization in Maryland, aims to promote the use of "living shorelines" – projects that use natural materials like plants, oyster reefs, and submerged aquatic vegetation to absorb storm impacts and prevent erosion, while also allowing for some approved structural elements if necessary.
+It clarifies that these measures, along with other "nonstructural shoreline stabilization measures" (which are primarily tidal wetland vegetation designed to preserve the natural shoreline and create habitat), should be prioritized for shoreline stabilization projects, particularly in areas not designated for traditional structural stabilization.
+The bill introduces a waiver process for property owners who can demonstrate that living shorelines or nonstructural measures are not feasible for their specific property, requiring the Department of the Environment (DOE) to visit the site within 45 days of a waiver request and notify local soil conservation districts for recommendations.
+Furthermore, the DOE will develop a scoring system to evaluate waiver requests, outlining the factors considered, their weight, and the minimum score needed to prove infeasibility, though the DOE retains discretion to grant waivers even if a project doesn't meet the minimum score.
+The bill also mandates stakeholder engagement to address challenges in high-energy environments and improve waiver process transparency, with a report due to legislative committees by December 1, 2026, and the act taking effect on July 1, 2026.

 Committee Categories